artursopelnik/style-dictionary-with-dark-mode/README.md

 # Style Dictionary with Dark Mode

+This project accompanies my blog post on [Medium](https://medium.com/@artur.sopelnik93/how-to-use-design-tokens-with-style-dictionary-and-dark-mode-fdb53f675977) where I explain how to implement Design Tokens with Style Dictionary, focusing on multi-file architecture and dark mode support.

-This project demonstrates the implementation of a multi-file approach for [Style Dictionary](https://amzn.github.io/style-dictionary/) using file extensions and TypeScript.
-It assumes prior knowledge of [Design Tokens](https://www.designtokens.org/) and Style Dictionary.
+It demonstrates the usage of [Style Dictionary](https://amzn.github.io/style-dictionary/) with TypeScript integration to enhance scalability and developer experience, assuming prior knowledge of [Design Tokens](https://www.designtokens.org/) and Style Dictionary.

 ## Features

-- Multi-file architecture for better scalability and organization.
+- **Multi-file architecture**: Improved scalability and better project organization.
-- Dark mode support for design tokens.
+- **Dark mode support**: Easily toggle between light and dark themes using design tokens.
-- TypeScript integration for type safety and enhanced developer experience.
+- **TypeScript integration**: Ensures type safety and better developer experience.

 ## Getting Started

-Follow these steps to set up and run the project:
+Follow these steps to get the project up and running:

 ### 1. Clone the Repository